davexhardware/backend_fdw/README.md

   <li>Marco Roberto, for the frontend part</li>
 </ul>
 The GitHub repository of the frontend (in React) can be found at <a href="https://github.com/amaliamon/frontend_projectFdW">amaliamon's repo</a>
+P.S.: the .env file has not been uploaded for security reasons.
+It contains the Backend and the Frontend local ports and the MongoDB's Username and Password.